 Diarrhea: Diarrhea is characterized by loose, watery stools often as a result of bacteria.
 There are two main types of diarrhea: acute and chronic.
 Acute diarrhea lasts for a few days as a response to an infection, whereas chronic diarrhea lasts for several weeks and is often associated with an intestinal disorder or condition, like celiac disease or Crohn’s disease.

-Fever and uncontrollable shivering: Fever or chills is a common symptom of majority of infections associated with high bacterial count.
+Fever and uncontrollable shivering: Fever or chills is a common symptom of the majority of infections associated with high bacterial count.

 Nausea: Nausea, and maybe even vomiting, may occur as a result of a kidney infection.
 The infection itself may make you feel as if you are sick to your stomach.
 Nausea in a kidney infection may be a result of intense pain, dehydration, or the improper function of the kidneys.